Aelius Aristides: Orations

 Unlike many sophists, Aristides disliked speaking extempore.
 According to Philostratus, "Since his natural talent was not in the line of extempore eloquence, he strove after extreme accuracy...he was well endowed with native ability and purified his style of any empty verbosity."
 When he met Marcus Aurelius in Smyrna and the emperor asked him to declaim, Aristides replied: "Propose the theme today and tomorrow come and hear me, for I am one of those who do not vomit their speeches but try to make them perfect."

 Aristides' most famous oration was the Roman Oration, which he delivered before the imperial household in Rome and in which Aristides glorifies "the Empire and the theory behind it, particularly the Pax Romana", and "paints an impressive picture of the Roman achievement".
 "The culminating passage...compares the creation of the Roman World with the creation of an orderly universe and represents the Roman World as the perfect state in which the gods can take delight, because it is dedicated to them."
 This oration would become "the main basis for history's favorable verdict on the Antonines", inspiring Gibbon's famous pronouncement that the period between Domitian and Commodus was the happiest era of human history.

 There are five extant works by Aristides regarding the city of Smyrna.
 The first Smyrnaean Oration, a sort of guided tour of the city for a visiting official, gives "the best description of ancient Smyrna which we possess".
 Other works describe the city before and after the devastating earthquake of 177 CE, including A Letter to the Emperors Concerning Smyrna.
-According to Philostratus, Marcus Aurelius was so moved when this speech was read to him that he that he "actually shed tears over the pages."
+According to Philostratus, Marcus Aurelius was so moved when this speech was read to him that he "actually shed tears over the pages."

 In To Plato: In Defense of the Four, Aristides derisively criticizes a group of people by comparing them to "impious men of Palestine" that "do not believe in the higher powers":

 These men alone should be classed neither among flatterers nor free men.
 For they deceive like flatterers, but they are insolent as if they were of higher rank, since they are involved in the two most extreme and opposite evils, baseness and willfulness, behaving like those impious men of Palestine.
 For the proof of the impiety of those people is that they do not believe in the higher powers.
 And these men in a certain fashion have defected from the Greek race, or rather from all that is higher.